kacpermak1/Quidri-transport/README.md

 Website and admin panel for company owner.

-Website allowes people to book a transport or join any trip that's listed.
+Website allows people to book a transport or join any trip that's listed.

-Admin panel allowes a company owner/employee to:
+Admin panel allows a company owner/employee to:
 - store all the bookings data that come from the website form.
 - list any transport from the data base on the website by clicking one button and providing a price, so other people could join this specific transport.